Scripting success: Ambassador Theatre Group utilise Optimizely Experimentation to drive conversions

 An industry-leading force in live entertainment

-Founded in 1992, Ambassador Theatre Group (ATG) grew from a UK theatre organisation to a global leader in live entertainment, serving over 10 million customers globally with 58 iconic venues.
+Founded in 1992, Ambassador Theatre Group (ATG) grew from a UK theatre organization to a global leader in live entertainment, serving over 10 million customers globally with 58 iconic venues.

 Today, Ambassador Theatre Group runs three ticketing platforms that serve over 50 million sessions a year.
 It owns and operates well-known theatres in the UK, US, and Germany, and creates award-winning shows through its in-house production companies.